se-edu/learningresources/contents/functionalProgramming/intro.md

 print(length_of_names) # [4,6,4]
 ```

-The function creates a new collection, run the function on each element of the given collection, insert the new values and return the new collection.
+`map` takes in 2 parameters, a function and a collection. `map` returns a new collection whose elements are the result of applying the given function on the elements of the given collection.
+In the given example, `map` returns `[len('Alex'), len('Thomas'), len('John')]`

 There are useful functions and techniques that are based off Higher Order Functions in Functional Programming.